anilu556/REST-API-Terminology/README.md

 + `GET /books/action1`

-Is no describing what it is
+Is not describing what it is

 **11. Uniform Interface**